Virtuallified/IoT_Link_Nexus/README.md

 3. Start the multi-container application:

-    `docker-compose up`
+    `docker-compose up -d`

-4. Access the Next.js app at `http://localhost:3000`.
+4. Access the Next.js app at `http://localhost/`.
-5. Communicate with the Node.js app with Socket.IO at `http://localhost:5000`.
+5. Communicate with the Node.js app with Socket.IO & i18n agent at `3011` & `3012` port accordingly..
 6. To stop and remove the containers while preserving data volumes:

     `docker-compose down`